ezzatron/mysql-ad-hoc/README.md

 - Initial database creation takes much longer that SQLite; around 10-15 seconds on a current-gen iMac.
 Any tips on reducing this time are welcome.
+- Manually opening a connection to a server, then shutting down the server script can result in a detached server running in the background.
+The easiest way to fix this is to ensure that all client connections are closed, run `mysqld-ad-hoc` on the path, and let it handle shutdown correctly when it closes.
 - Unsuitable for production use.
 Seriously, just don't.

 ## Requirements